-The multi-disciplinary PHSG is the group with responsibility for ensuring a comprehensive and integrated approach to FFNC, as part of the wider physical health agenda, across TSH.
+The multi-disciplinary PHSG is the group with responsibility for ensuring a comprehensive and integrated approach to FFNC, as part of the wider physical health agenda, across the State Hospital.

 In line with the national FFNC Standards (HIS 2014), The Board via the Clinical Governance committee will receive a 12 monthly update report on progress, on this topic.